persalys/persalys/python/doc/examples/examples.rst

 .. image:: mc_2nd_page_wizard.png
     :align: center

-To see advanced parameters, collapse the **Advanced parameters** group.
+To see advanced parameters, expand the **Advanced parameters** group.

 Click on **Finish** button.
 A new item with a default name appears in the study tree and a window is created.